 I tried several approaches.
 I talked to him about theory.
 I explained human-centered design methods.
 I told him stories about projects.
 I tried to convey to him what I find fascinating and frustrating about design problems.
 None of it stuck.
 So, I backed up and reframed my communication challenge as a design problem.
 I knew if I wanted him to adopt my concept, I would have to make it intuitive, which meant connecting it to his own experiences and using as much of his vocabulary as possible.
 Here is what I came up with:

 Back when he was teaching, some of the most important classes he taught were on material science.
 His students learned the properties of different kinds of ceramics under varying conditions, such as heat, pressure, stresses of various kinds, etc.), and how to apply this knowledge to solve engineering problems.
-Because good engineers build system out of well-understood materials with predictable characteristics.
+Because good engineers build systems out of well-understood materials with predictable characteristics.

 I explained to him that designers face a similar situation, except our systems include not only physical parts, but also human participants, which we, like engineers, need to understand thoroughly in order to solve the kinds of problems designers are hired to solve.
 Our problems involve getting people to respond in some particular way to what we are making.
 Insights into how our human participants think, feel and behave in different conditions helps us develop systems that inspire the right kinds of participation in our systems.
 Participation might be nothing more than noticing some artifact and forming a positive impression.
 It might be adopting a tool and using it skillfully.
 Or it might be actively engaging and actually using a service.